Black-tailed Gnatcatcher

 Verdin

-Similar size and desert habitat, but has a yellow face and chestnut shoulder patches instead of a black cap.
+Similar size and habitat, but has a yellow head and a chestnut shoulder patch rather than a black cap and long tail.

 Frequently Asked Questions